ansible-community/ansible-build-data/docs/policies.md

 1
 ```

-Since these collections were not properly tagged prior to formalizing this policy,
+Since these collections were not properly tagged prior to this policy's
-they are listed in the `7/validate-tags-ignores` file.
+formalization, they are listed in [`7/validate-tags-ignores`][4a].
 The release playbook passes that file to
 `antsibull-build validate-tags-file`'s `--ignores-file` flag to ignore errors
 for those collections.